botlabs-gg/yagpdb-docs-v2/content/learn/beginner/inputs-1.md

 Now, we can make use of another great feature of `parseArgs`: Certain types support additional arguments that can be used to validate the input.
-For example, the `int` type supports two additional arguments that can be used to specify a range of valid values.
-This is especially useful if there are a lot of values to check, as it reduces the amount of code we have to write, thus freeing up this valuable space for other things.
+For example, the `int` type supports two additional arguments that can be used to specify a range of valid values, such that the bot will do the validation for us.

 ```go
 {{ $args := parseArgs 2 "" (carg "int" "coolness level" 0 100) (carg "member" "target member") }}